logic-building/functional-go/README.md

 DropStrs
 DropStrsIgnoreCase

+DropWhile:
+  Drop the items in the list based on condition
+  Takes 2 inputs
+    a.
+Function : takes 1 input - int or float or string and return true/false
+    b. list
+  returns:
+      NewList

+      see example

+DropWhileInt
+DropWhileInt64
+DropWhileInt32
+DropWhileInt16
+DropWhileInt8
+DropWhileUint
+DropWhileUint64
+DropWhileUint32
+DropWhileUint16
+DropWhileUint8
+DropWhileFloat64
+DropWhileFloat32
+DropWhileStr

+TakeWhile:
+  take the items in the list based on condition

+Takes 2 inputs
+  a.
+Function : takes 1 input - int or float or string and return true/false
+  b. list

+  returns:
+     NewList

+        see example

+TakeWhileInt
+TakeWhileInt64
+TakeWhileInt32
+TakeWhileInt16
+TakeWhileInt8
+TakeWhileUint
+TakeWhileUint64
+TakeWhileUint32
+TakeWhileUint16
+TakeWhileUint8
+TakeWhileFloat64
+TakeWhileFloat32
+TakeWhileStr

 Takes function  and list as arguments and remove items based on function passed and return new list.
 See example RemoveInt
 RemoveInts